pobradovic08/PyTR/README.md

 ~~~~

 ## Batch PTR update
-`dns-update.py` is a Python script that loads devices and PTRs from external sources
+`ptr-update` is a Python script that loads devices and PTRs from external sources
 (via Connectors).
 It merges the list of PTRs loaded through Connectors with
 the PTR list it obtained from each device.
 ~~~~